scottzach1/Project-Beans/architecture_design/architecture-design.md

 - As a rocket enthusiast, I want the launch-critical components of the rocket to be clearly labeled, so that I know exactly what components of the rocket need activation to be launched

-- As a rocket enthusiast, I need the rocket to feature manual ignition with physical safety interlocks, so that I can launch it from a safe distance
+- As a rocket enthusiast, I need the rocket to feature manual ignition with physical safety interlocks, so that I can launch it from a safe distance.

+- As a novice user, I want the hardware to be robust against incorrect installation procedure of the motor and battery, so that components aren't accidentally damaged.

+##### Landing
+- As a rocket enthusiast I want to have support for both smaller and larger parachutes, so that the rocket can handle launches from extreme heights. (further iterations)

 ###### Transportation
 - As a novice user, I want the rocket to be light, so that I can bring it anywhere with ease.